jcookanalytics/playbyplaywebscrapper/README.md

 #All the code should be able to run by sourcing webscrapper.R

-##current version requires you to alter the code to scrap different games
+***Important note this is only setup for full play by play data from cbssports

-##next version will be set up as a function
+##The code is setup as a function